- Grapes are woody perennial vines.

 - Later, the berries shrivel and turn hard and black to become mummified.

-Exposure to herbicide causes deformed leaves and causes flower clusters to fall off.
-Avoid using this herbicide anywhere near grapevines.
+- Exposure to herbicide causes deformed leaves and causes flower clusters to fall off.
+Avoid using these herbicides anywhere near grapevines.

-You might want to ask your neighbors to not use it either.
+You might want to ask your neighbors to not use them either.